Content Settings Panel#

 Documents can also be set up to contain an email template which triggers delivery to a list of desired recipients on the output schedule.

-A full description of all scheduling features is available in the Scheduling section.
+A full description of all scheduling features is available in the Scheduling chapter.

 RStudio Connect administrators can create tags and a tag schema using the Tag Editor.
 If no tags have been created, you will see a message in this panel stating that no tags can be assigned (shown below).